-Under the coordinated procedure referred to in the first subparagraph, the national competent authority shall coordinate the various individual assessments of the environmental impact of a particular project required by the applicable Union legislation.
+Under the coordinated procedure referred to in the first subparagraph, the national a competent authority shall coordinate the various individual assessments of the environmental impact of a particular project required by the applicable Union legislation.

-Under the joint procedure referred to in the first subparagraph, the national competent authority shall provide for a single assessment of the environmental impact of a particular project required by the applicable Union legislation.
+Under the joint procedure referred to in the first subparagraph, the national a competent authority shall provide for a single assessment of the environmental impact of a particular project required by the applicable Union legislation.

-- 3. The national competent authority shall ensure that the authorities concerned issue a reasoned conclusion as referred to in Article 1(2), point (g)(iv) of Directive 2011/92/EU on the environmental impact assessment within three months of receiving all necessary information gathered pursuant to Articles 5, 6 and 7 of that Directive and completing the consultations referred to in Articles 6 and 7 of that Directive. - The timeframes for consulting the public concerned on the environmental report 4. referred to in Article 5(1) of Directive 2011/92/EU shall not be longer than 45 days.
-In cases falling under the second sub-paragraph of Article 6(4), this period shall be extended to 90 days.
+- 3. The national competent authority Member State shall ensure that the authorities concerned issue a reasoned conclusion as referred to in Article 1(2), point (g)(iv) of Directive 2011/92/EU on the environmental impact assessment is issued within three months of receiving all necessary information gathered pursuant to Articles 5, 6 and 7 of that Directive and completing the consultations referred to in Articles 6 and 7 of that Directive. - The timeframes for consulting the public concerned as referred to in Article 1(2)(e) of

+Directive 2011/92/EU and authorities referred to in Article 6(1) of that Directive on the environmental report referred to in Article 5(1) of that Directive 2011/92/EU shall not be longer than 45 60 days.
+In cases falling under the second sub-paragraph of Article 6(4) of this Regulation, this period shall be extended to 90 days.